 LOT Polish 787-8 Business Class Review

 Last year, I reported on my LOT 787-9 journey from Krakow to Chicago that left me somewhat disappointed.
 The experience was not horrible, but the service was robotic, the food unmemorable, and the bedding quite poor.
 In that sense, I probably would have tried another carrier…if I had a choice.
-But in terms of schedule, only LOT’s late flight to New York would allows me to get home same-day and so I made the choice to try LOT again…and I am so glad I did.
+But in terms of schedule, only LOT’s late flight to New York would allow me to get home same-day and so I made the choice to try LOT again…and I am so glad I did.

 I booked the ticket for 70,000 Aeroplan points and about $100 in taxes and fees.
 Certainly flying via Frankfurt in Lufthansa Class would have been preferable, but sometimes schedule dictates flight selection more than product.